A great start of the jubilee season of the Croatian Baroque Ensemble

 Zagreb has a tradition of chamber music playing that has been going on for more than a century.
 During this season, the Zagreb Quartet celebrates its 100th anniversary, Zagreb Soloists are well over their 65th year, while the Croatian Baroque Ensemble marks 20 years of its establishment.

-G. Battista Pergolesi, A. Scarlatti, F. Durante and G. Sammartini travelled from the North to the South of Italy in a select program of string concertos, concerti grossi and early symphonies with educational and artistic zest in an only seemingly relaxed atmosphere actually hiding great effort and discipline well above enthusiasm, turning it into well-founded artistic seriousness of primarily young musicians.
+G. Battista Pergolesi, A. Scarlatti, F. Durante, and G. Sammartini traveled from the North to the South of Italy in a select program of string concertos, concerti grossi and early symphonies with educational and artistic zest in an only seemingly relaxed atmosphere actually hiding great effort and discipline well above enthusiasm, turning it into well-founded artistic seriousness of primarily young musicians.

 Jagoda Martinčević, Jutarnji list

 Il Trionfo del Tempo e del Disinganno

 … The gossiping and all other frivolous things that the public is bombarded with today are only a screen of smoke through which one should pass with eyes closed in order to reveal the serious stuff and the true joy behind it.